red-collar-official/flutter_kore/packages/umvvm/doc/event_bus.md

           _onPostLiked(event.id);
         },
         reactsToPause: true,
-        // flag indicating if instance need to 'replay' events that was received while instance was paused
+        // flag indicating if instance needs to 'replay' events that were received while instance was paused
         firesAfterResume: false,
       ),
     ];
 ```

-By default view models pause event subscriptions when view become invisible and pause them for all dependencies.
+By default, view models pause event subscriptions when the view becomes invisible and pause them for all dependencies.

-If you want to manually pause events for instance you can call <b>pauseEventBusSubscription</b>.
+If you want to manually pause events for an instance, you can call `pauseEventBusSubscription`.

-When you want to resume events for instance call <b>resumeEventBusSubscription</b>.
+When you want to resume events for an instance, call `resumeEventBusSubscription`.

-You can also manually subscribe for particular event of list of events anywere in the app.
+You can also manually subscribe to a particular event or a list of events anywhere in the app.

 Here is an example: